antisocialmunky/duckling/README.md

 #Introduction
-A duck-type library that I can use with a switch statement.
+A duck-type enumeration library that I can use with a switch statement.

 #Duckling
 **noun**